JesusFernandez86/JammerMVP-Front/README.md

-# final_proyect_Front
+# Final_proyect_Front
+Final project fom a 1200 hours bootcamp in web development in https://codehouse.academy/

-Frontend for a Mvp developed for a real company called Jammer.
+This is the frontend for a Mvp developed for a real company called Jammer.
 It is a centralized platform to get in touch Owners, tenants and refurbishment professionals.
-IT has been developed using React-Redux with typescript and prepros for the CSS
+IT has been developed using React-Redux with typescript and Bootstrap and prepros for the CSS

-This project was bootstrapped with Create React App.

 Available Scripts
 In the project directory, you can run: